xstudios/socialappframework/docs/saf_facebook_user.md

     $saf->setRedirectURL('http://domain.com/');

-**NOTE: See Facebook documentation for rectrictions on Redirect URLs.**
+**NOTE: See Facebook documentation for restrictions on Redirect URLs.**

 ***